Khansa972/obstacle-avoiding-car/README.md

 This project is a fully autonomous obstacle-avoiding robot car powered by an **Arduino Uno**.
 It uses an **HC-SR04 ultrasonic sensor** mounted on an **SG90 servo motor** to continuously scan for obstacles.
 When an object is detected within 15 cm, the car stops, reverses, scans left and right, and turns toward the clearer path — all without any human input.

-The project demonstrates core **Digital Logic Design** concepts including combinational decision logic, sequential state control, PWM-based motor speed regulation, and real-time sensor feedback loops.
+The project was built as part of the **Digital Logic Design (DLD)** course at **STMU** and demonstrates core concepts including combinational decision logic, sequential state control, PWM-based motor speed regulation, and real-time sensor feedback loops.

 <br>